Club HistoryA little background information

 In 2014, Ballyholme YC hosted the F18 World Championships – a rich reward for the strong Dart and Hurricane multihull fleets that dominated a lot of sailing at BYC in the 2000’s when we also hosted the Hurricane European Championships twice.
 The F18 Worlds saw 16 countries represented with many visiting professional sailors including multi world champion and America’s Cup ETNZ crew Glenn Ashby.

-This summer Ballyholme will host the Topper World Championships with 200 youth sailors expected to compete in the UK’s major youth single-handed pathway dinghy.
-Already more than 30 Chinese sailors have signed up for the event plus competitors from 10 other countries.
-Ballyholme boasts Irelands only Topper World Champion in Liam Glynn who won the event in France in 2013.
+BYC hosted Topper World Championships in 2016 with 200 youth sailors competing in the UK’s major youth single-handed pathway dinghy.
+More than 30 Chinese sailors signed up for the event plus competitors from 10 other countries.
+BYC boasts Ireland’s only Topper World Champion in Liam Glynn who won the event in France in 2013.
 Liam has moved on to the Laser Radial class where he has already excelled, representing Ireland at the ISAF World Youth Champs.

 Ballyholme YC’s main strength is our active club racing with regular Tuesday evening and Sunday afternoon sailing throughout the summer for dinghies and keelboats.
 In the autumn/winter we also host our Icebreaker Series which saw 136 dinghies entered last year across all fleets.
 The number of fleets change from year to year between Laser, Multihull (F18 and others), Large PY (normally doublehanded) and small PY (normally Topper) dinghies.